Top Grout Color Ideas For Terracotta Tile Walls And Floors

 Soft Brown Grout for Rustic Depth

-Terracotta-Toned Grout for a Seamless Finish
+Terracotta-Matched Grout for a Seamless Finish

 Dark Brown Grout for High Contrast

 Dark brown grout draws attention to the shape and arrangement of each tile.
 The sharp contrast creates a defined rhythm that works well for patterned layouts such as herringbone or brick.
-Dark brown has a softer edge than true black while still offering a strong definition.
+Dark brown has a softer edge than true black while still offering strong definition.

 It pairs well with terracotta tiles that have deeper red or burnt sienna tones.
 This grout color suits transitional and industrial spaces where structure and visual weight matter.

-Charcoal Grout for a Modern Edge
+Charcoal and Black Grout for a Modern Edge

 For savings on full-room projects, explore Tile Mart's tiles on sale to match tile and grout combinations that fit your budget.